 The 25-minute, one-to-one tutorials with Charlotte Mendelson will take place on Wednesday evenings between 6pm and 7pm.

-The one-to-one, 45-minute tutorial with Anna Davis or a member of the Curtis Brown or C+W literary-agent team will take place towards the end of the course – appointment times will be agreed with the students.
+The one-to-one, 45-minute tutorial with literary agent Norah Perkins or Anna Davis will take place towards the end of the course – appointment times will be agreed with the students.

 EXTRACTS TO BE READ BY AGENTS

 Towards the end of the course, students will be given a date by which to submit their 3,000 words plus a one-page synopsis to be shared with the full agenting teams at Curtis Brown and C+W. This is not a formal submission to the agency but a chance for students to share work-in-progress with our literary agents ahead of the drinks evening.

 All sessions take place from 7pm–9pm at Curtis Brown's offices.